TryItOnline/cixl/devlog/unified_function_io.md

 ...
 [#t]
 ```
 Next up was multiple results, which added the requirement of specifying result lists for all functions.
 Result types are checked, but don't take part in dispatch.
+The function below matches any two values, returns them in reverse order and checks that the resulting types are reversed.

 ```
-   func: flip(x y Opt)(Arg1 Arg0) $y $x;
+   func: flip(x y)(Arg1 Arg0) $y $x;
    | 1 2 flip
 ...
 [2 1]